 Overview of Wyoming Retirement Tax Friendliness

-Wyoming does not have its own income tax, which means the state will not tax any form of retirement income.
-This includes Social Security retirement benefits.
+Wyoming does not have its own income tax, which means the state does not tax any form of retirement income.
+This includes Social Security retirement benefits and withdrawals from retirement accounts.
 Property taxes and sales taxes in Wyoming are also among the lowest in the country.

 To find a financial advisor who serves your area, try our free online matching tool.